Wise vs Revolut: Full Comparison 2025

 How many currencies do Wise and Revolut support?

-Wise accounts can hold 40+ currencies and receive convenient payments from 30+ countries.
+Wise accounts can hold 40+ currencies and receive convenient payments with account details for 20+ currencies.
 You can check our guide on How to receive money internationally with Wise.

 Revolut accounts can hold and exchange 25+ currencies.